Program Format

 Credits: 2 credit hours

-This course is designed to build on the concept of radiation dosimetry techniques and bring them into the clinical realm.
-The students will learn clinical applications of radiation dose measurements as used in radiation therapy for the treatment of cancer.
-Ionizing radiation producing devices such as external beam, brachytherapy, protons and charged particles, imaging modalities, simulation, radiation delivery, treatment verification imaging, quality assurance, motion management and image-guided techniques will be the major focus.
+This course is designed to build on the concepts of radiation dosimetry techniques and bring them into the clinical therapy realm.
+The students will learn clinical applications of radiation dosimetry, as well as fundamentals of treatment devices, treatment planning, dose measurements as used in radiation therapy for the treatment of cancer or other conditions.
+External beam radiation therapy, treatment planning processes, treatment approaches and dose calculation algorithms, stereotactic radiation therapy, brachytherapy, protons and charged particle therapy, therapeutic imaging approaches, including treatment verification imaging and image-guided radiation therapy, quality assurance, and motion management, will all be focused elements of the course.

 Credits: 3 credit hours

-This class is designed to further the concepts of radiation interactions and dosimetry to radiation protection and safety and biological consequences of radiation exposure in humans.
-Protection and safety of the radiation worker and patient, as well as detection equipment and shielding analysis will be main focus.
-This course will briefly cover regulations, and radiological protection in various clinical environments.
+This course is designed to further the concepts of radiation interactions and dosimetry to radiation protection and safety.
+Biological effects of radiation exposure in humans, protection and safety of the radiation worker and patient, as well as detection equipment will be the main focus.
+The fundamentals of shielding design of x-ray facilities will be discussed.
+This course will briefly cover regulations and radiological protection in various clinical environments.

 Credits: 2 credit hours